nhsd-a2si/docs-uec-appts/_pages/help_and_support/faq.md

 >Yes, please contact Adnan for more information

 #### If you have patients DNA is there any means of assessing if they actually went to ED instead?
 Any feedback mechanism for patients once appointment booked?
->There is after the event using the data collected by NHSE
+>There is after the event using the data collected for NHSE

 #### Will dental suppliers be involved in developing the standards ?
 >Yes, they will be